Without one, your Instagram account can quickly turn into wasted space.

 It means that you should create the content that stands out against the others.

 Use something that makes your posts different among the dozens of alike ones.
-The same tender palette, some special background, a logo of your store somewhere in the corner.
+The same tender palette, some special background (do you want 12 background ideas that get your photos more likes?), a logo of your store somewhere in the corner.

 As long as your content is recognizable in the followers’ feeds, it will contribute into your Instagram sales.